-QUIZ: Which #CapitalSTB Star Posted These Embarrassing Tweets?
+QUIZ: Which #BestOfCapitalSTB Star Posted These Embarrassing Tweets?

 We've found some of our Ballers' most iconic (and lame) posts, but it's up to you to work out who originally posted it.

-> Grab Our App Now, And Keep Up To Date With The #CapitalSTB!
+> Grab Our App Now, And Keep Up To Date With The #BestOfCapitalSTB!

-We're just hoping that Shawn Mendes busts out this British accent at the #CapitalSTB...